-The only information transmitted by the FBI to the Warren Commission on Lopez concerned a check at the Passport Office.
-63/ The information the Bureau did send to the Commission about the Tampa chapter of the FPCC did not include any information on Lopez's activities.
-64/ The CIA apparently did not provide any information on Lopez to the Warren Commission.
+The only information transmitted by the FBI to the Warren Commission on Lopez concerned a check at the Passport Office. $\underline{63}$ / The information the Bureau did send to the Commission about the Tampa chapter of the FPCC did not include any information on Lopez's activities. $\underline{64}$ / The CIA apparently did not provide any information on Lopez to the Warren Commission.
 As pointed out in the Senate report, this omission is made more egregious by the fact that sources had reported within a few days of Lopez's departure for Havana and of the assassination that the circumstances surrounding his travel seemed "suspicious" and that in March, 1964, while the Warren Commission was well underway into its work into the investigation of the assassination, Lopez had reportedly been involved in the Kennedy assassination.

-In the 1977 report of the Inspector General of the CIA, the Agency attempted to refute several "inaccuracies" in the Senate report regarding the reporting on Lopez's travel.
+Kennedy assassination.
+CFA TASK for a Report In the 1977 report of the Inspector Conoral of the CFA, the Agency attempted to refute several "inaccuracies" in the Senate report regarding the reporting on Lopez's travel.
 That is apparently the only follow-up by the Agency on the lead after the Senate report appeared.